01-edu/Branch-Blockchain/Quest1 Transactions/retrieveTransactionInOut/README.md

 *+ 0.01 fee*

-### Instructions

-Using a public bitcoin API of Bitcoin testnet

-Create a function `retrieveTxValue` that takes as input a hash of a simple transaction, and returns an object with an array of inputs values and an array outputs values in this transaction.
+Using a public bitcoin API of Bitcoin testnet, create a function `retrieveTxValue` that takes as input a hash of a simple transaction, and returns an object with an array of inputs values and an array outputs values in this transaction.

-#### Example:
+#### Usage

 ```js
 txHash = 'd030023d96b9170af9ec2fe5d9b62a5eacbcbf144c68f3f45d68bca72d1d3649'